THE ULTIMATE ZERO WASTE GROCERY SHOPPING GUIDE

 WHAT TO BRING

-Mesh bag- perfect alternative to poly bags.
+Produce mesh bags- perfect alternative to poly bags.
 Use it for all my fruits and veggies

 Bread bag- no need for anything fancy, simple tea towel will do the job too

-Metal container- great for any ready cooked foods as well as deli and all sorts of pastries
+Stainless steel container- great for any ready cooked foods as well as deli and all sorts of pastries

 Glass jars- perfect for anything from sprout beans to freeze foods and liquids.
 Manson jars look cool but those old jam jars will do the job too